TiddoLangerak/jest-teardown/README.md

 # jest-teardown

-_test hooks done right._
+_Cleanup from anywhere._

+`jest-teardown` is a unified teardown hook for Jest that enables bundling of setup & teardown work into reusable functions.

-`teardown` is a hook that runs at the end of the current scope:
+`teardown` hooks are context-aware and trigger their cleanup at the end of the current scope:

 - When called in a `beforeEach`, it'll run as `afterEach`
 - When called in a `beforeAll`, it'll run as `afterAll`
 - When called in a test, it'll run at the end of the test

-This allows to put setup & teardown together in reusable utility functions, which can then be used wherever needed.
+This allows to put setup & teardown together in reusable utility functions, which can then be re-used wherever needed.

 # Usage
 Using the example from [the Jest documentation](https://jestjs.io/docs/setup-teardown): we have an `initializeCityDatabase` setup method and a `clearCityDatabase` teardown method: